-Alternatively referred to as a paper copy, a hard copy is any information that is printed on paper.
-Hard copies allow data to be read without the need of a computer and are often required when someone needs to sign a document.
+Alternatively called a paper copy, a hard copy is any information that is printed on paper.
+Hard copies allow data to be read without needing a computer and are often required when someone needs to sign a document.

 How is a hard copy produced by a computer?